 By now you should have: 100+ LeetCode problems solved (mix of Easy and Medium), one full-stack deployed project, AWS certification, and 3-4 smaller projects in your GitHub.
 The final stretch is about presentation and interview readiness.

-Resume: use the CareerLens ATS scanner to check your match score against target job descriptions.
+Resume: use the CareerLens ATS scanner to check ATS score against target job descriptions.
 Every project bullet must have a metric: 'Built authentication system handling 500+ users' beats 'Built authentication system'.
 Get a referral if you can — identify 3-5 companies you want to target, find someone from your college network on LinkedIn working there, and reach out professionally asking for a referral.

 Target Companies and Realistic Timelines